sartajdeep/hiris-react/README.md

 # HIRIS — Hiring and Recruitment Information System

-HIRIS is an integrated platform designed to streamline academic and staff recruitment.
-It features specialized dashboards for various organizational personas and a centralized intelligent backend.
+HIRIS is an integrated platform designed to streamline academic and staff recruitment processes.
+It provides specialized dashboards tailored to different organizational roles and is supported by a centralized intelligent backend that manages data, workflows, and decision-making efficiently.

-## 🚀 Getting Started
+##  Getting Started

 To launch the entire HIRIS ecosystem including the API and all three dashboard portals, use the provided batch script:

 1. Open a terminal in the project root.
 2. Run `start_all.bat`.

-### 📍 Access Points
+### Access Points
 - **Hiring Assistant**: [http://localhost:5173](http://localhost:5173)
 - **Professor Dashboard**: [http://localhost:5174](http://localhost:5174)
 - **CHRO Insights**: [http://localhost:5175](http://localhost:5175)